mjanowiecki/bulk-blue-jay-docs/docs/python-scripts/running-the-scripts.md

 Meaning of common error codes:

 - `400: Bad Request` -- Your request is invalid.
 Check that your URL is formatted properly.
 - `401: Unauthorized` -- Something bad is happening with your login.
+Double check your password and username.
 - `403: Forbidden` -- You don't have permissions for this request.
 - `404: Not Found` -- The specified entity could not be found.
-This is typically an improperly formatted URL.
+This is typically an improperly formatted URL but could also be a deleted entity.
 - `500: Internal Server Error` -- Typically, this is not your fault!
 Talk to your tech folks.
 Mostly likely your server is out of memory.
 - `503: Service Unavailable` --  Typically, this is not your fault!
 Talk to your tech folks.

+###